Appearance

 dbr.parameters.show

-By default, a myDBR report allows parameters to be changed if the user clicks the "Change report parameters" button.
+By default, a myDBR report allows parameters to be changed when the user clicks the "Change report parameters" button.
 The dbr.parameters.show command makes the values visible by default.

 select 'dbr.parameters.show';